wethegit/component-library/packages/wethegit-components/README.md

 ### Types

-If a component is using a package without types add a declaration file with the name of the package, without special characters, to the `./types` directory:
+If a component is using a package without types, add a declaration file with the name of the package, without special characters, to the `./types` directory:

 ```ts
 // ./types/<package-name>.d.ts
 declare module "<package-name>";
 ```

-## 🧩 You are not done yet!
+### 🧩 You are not done yet!

 After you have added your component and is ready to release it, you need to add it to the CLI.

-Add an entry to [component-index.ts](../wethegit-components-cli/src/component-index.ts) following the required types described in that file.
+Add an entry to [registry-index.ts](../wethegit-components-cli/src/registry-index.ts) following the required types described in that file.

 After that's all done you can release a new version following the instructions in the [project's readme](../../README.md).

 ## Using as package

-That being said, you can **still** use this library as a dependency if you want to, you most likely already have a bundler in place to handle your React codebase.
+You can **still** use this library as a dependency if you want to, you most likely already have a bundler in place to handle your React codebase.

-1. Make sure you are using `typescript` and that you include `node_modules/@wethegit/components/src` in your `tsconfig.json`'s `include` array and also make sure yourbundler also process these files.
+1. Make sure you are using `typescript` and that you include `node_modules/@wethegit/components/src` in your `tsconfig.json`'s `include` array and also make sure your bundler also process these files.

 2. Ensure that you have `sass` installed and configured in your bundler.